 NFID offers a variety of online continuing education activities including accredited continuing medical education (CME) programs, enabling participants to earn credits and gain practical knowledge, tools, and skills.
 NFID’s online education programs are designed to be self-paced and are led by key opinion leaders in the field of infectious diseases.

-Adult Immunization Awareness Series:
+Adult Immunization Awareness Webinar Series

 NFID Webinars (Complimentary):

-Wednesday, October 14, 2015 at 12:00 PM ET
+May 3, 2017 at 12:00 PM ET

 Vaccines are fragile and require strict temperature-controlled storage conditions if they are to work optimally to prevent disease.
 Join Kelly Moore, MD, MPH, Director, Tennessee Immunization Program for an overview of fundamental principles of vaccine storage and handling in any clinical setting.
 Dr. Moore will also highlight available guidance and training resources and how to best approach decisions about storage and temperature monitoring equipment.

 To receive email updates on NFID education programs and resources, subscribe to NFID Updates